 “I am excited about what AC Portland and the Boys and Girls Club will do with the money.
 I am very thankful to the board for accepting our recommendation.
 I appreciate the opportunity to participate in this program.
 I learned about a lot of good nonprofits who are trying to do something good in our community.
 Thank you.”– Taylor, 2019 YGI cohort

-- Use creativity in your responses – written essays, video or audio.
+- We encourage you to use creativity in your application responses – written essays, video or audio.

 - Deadline to apply is May 26, 2022, by 11:59 p.m.

 - Virtual zoom interviews for each applicant will be held on June 1st and 2nd.